 Your comment won’t be deleted for breaking those sorts of rules, but please believe us when we say that if you do we’ll be positively itching to find other reasons.

 Please note that spelling errors and typos are excluded from our grammar-Nazi purge.
 Being dyslexic isn’t a crime.
-But for CITE tags and the absence (or excess) of line breaks, there will be no mercy.
+But for the other stuff – especially the absence of line breaks – there will be no mercy.
 Those are the rules.
 That is all.